agera-edc/MinimumViableDataspace/README.md

 That's it to run the local development environment.
 The following section `Run A Standard Scenario Locally` describes a standard scenario which can be optionally used with the local development environment.

-> Tip: The console output from the services spin up by Docker compose can be noisy.
+> Tip: The console output from the services spun up by Docker compose can be noisy.
 To decrease the output from the
 > services on the console set `EDC_CATALOG_CACHE_EXECUTION_PERIOD_SECONDS` to a higher value, e.g. 60, for each EDC
 > participant in `system-tests/docker-compose.yml`.